-The reporting activities are authorized in 45 CFR part 75 and title XXVI of the PHS Act, 42 U.S.C.
-300ff-64.
-RWHAP award recipients must comply with Section 6 of HRSA's SF-424 Application Guide and the following reporting and review activities:
+Award recipients must comply with Section 6 of HRSA's SF-424 Application Guide and the following reporting and review activities:

-- 1) Program Terms Report and Program Submission.
+- Program Terms Report and Program Submission.
 The RWHAP Part A recipient must submit a Program Terms Report and Program Submission to HRSA 90 days after the final award is issued.
 The CQM Plan is included within the Program Submission reporting requirement.
 HRSA will provide further information in the award notice. - 2) Estimated Unobligated Balance (UOB).
-The recipient must submit an estimate of anticipated UOB and an estimate of anticipated carryover funding to HRSA no later than December 31, 2018.
+The recipient must submit an estimate of anticipated UOB and an estimate of anticipated carryover funding to HRSA no later than December 31, 2019.
 HRSA will provide further information in the award notice. - 3) RWHAP Part A & MAI Final Expenditure Report.
-The recipient must submit a RWHAP Part A & MAI Final Expenditure Report no later than 90 days after the end of the 2018 budget period.
+The recipient must submit a RWHAP Part A & MAI Final Expenditure Report no later than 90 days after the end of the 2019 budget period.
 HRSA will provide further information in the award notice. - 4) Annual Progress Report.
-The recipient must submit an Annual Progress Report no later than 90 days after the end of the 2018 budget period.
+The recipient must submit an Annual Progress Report no later than 90 days after the end of the 2019 budget period.
 HRSA will provide further information in the award notice. - 5) Carryover Request.
-If applicable, the RWHAP Part A recipient must submit a Carryover Request no later than 30 days after the FFR submission deadline.
+If applicable, the RWHAP Part A recipient must submit a Carryover Request no later than 30 days after the Federal Financial Report (FFR) submission deadline.
 HRSA will provide further information in the award notice. - 6) Ryan White HIV/AIDS Program Services Report (RSR).
 Acceptance of this award indicates that you assure that you will comply with data requirements of the RSR and that you will mandate compliance by each of your subrecipients.
+The

-The RSR captures information necessary to demonstrate program performance and accountability.
+RSR captures information necessary to demonstrate program performance and accountability.
 All RWHAP core medical and support service providers are required to submit client level data as instructed in the RSR manual.
 Please refer to the Ryan White HIV/AIDS Program Client Level Data website at http://hab.hrsa.gov/manageyourgrant/clientleveldata.html for additional information.
 Further information will be provided in the award notice.